oliyh/locksmith/README.md

                                     :champion {:type Boolean}}}}})
 ```

-On your server you have lots of lovely Clojure data, but you have to put loads of underscores in it to satisfy any GraphQL queries that come in.
+On your server you have lots of lovely Clojure data, but you have to put loads of underscores or camels in it to satisfy any GraphQL queries that come in.
 locksmith's `clj->gql` does this for you!

 ```clj